SEISS payments are taxable as part of the profits of the self-employed. Here we explain which tax year you need to include them in.

 For the latest information on the SEISS, see here

 Paying the tax on the Grant

 SEISS payments are taxable as part of the profits of the self-employed.
 In the Chancellor’s Budget 2021, it was confirmed that grants from the SEISS made on or after 6 April 2021 will be taxed in the year of receipt regardless of the accounting year end.
-The Finance Act will ensure this measure has effect for the tax year 2020/21 and for subsequent tax years.
+The Finance Act ensures this measure has effect for the tax year 2020/21 and for subsequent tax years.